coachmecoachd/Wing-Man-/README.md

 *   **🎁 Gift Lab**: Brainstorm thoughtful, personalized gift ideas and even generate custom AI art for print-on-demand items.
 *   **💡 Dating Advice**: Get concise, actionable advice on what to wear, what to say, and how to act for any date scenario.
 *   **🌐 Travel Interpreter**: Break language barriers with real-time text translation and natural-sounding text-to-speech.
-*   **⚙️ User Settings**: Personalize your experience with a custom profile picture and location-aware suggestions.
+*   **⚙️ User Settings**: Personalize your experience with a custom display name, avatar, and location-aware suggestions.

 ## 🚀 Getting Started